Akshath29/interview_exercise_Akshath/Interview_Answers.md

 - Unit Tests: I wrote unit tests for the functionality related to adding, removing, and finding messages by tags (covering message.data, message.logic, and message.resolver).

-- Integration Tests: I would add integration tests to verify the entire workflow, from requesting on the endpoint to receiving the response message.
+- Integration Tests: I would perform integration tests to verify the entire workflow, from requesting on the endpoint to receiving the response message.

 - User Testing: I would perform user testing to provide valuable insights from the user's perspective, ensuring a positive user experience.